California’s 4600 Notice “Request For Tax Return” – The Definitive Guide for Nonresidents

 4600 Notice Risk vs. Audit Risk

 There is a vast difference between the magnitude of California’s 4600 Notice program and its residency audit regime.
-Despite internet myths that California issues residency audits as readily as Chrissy Teigen issues apologies, California is actually somewhat sparing in bringing full residency audits.
+Despite internet myths that California issues residency audits as readily as Netflix issues another crime drama, California is actually somewhat sparing in bringing full residency audits.
 The restraint is not out of the kindness of the FTB’s heart.
 It’s a simple matter of resources.
-California’s residency rules are complex, and a great deal of resources have to be expended to make a residency adjudication; not to mention the fact that California has a population of about 40 million highly mobile people.
+California’s residency rules are complex, and a great deal of resources have to be expended to make a residency adjudication, even where the circumstances are relatively simple; not to mention the fact that California has a population of about 40 million highly mobile people.
 In contrast, the State of New York audits virtually every taxpayer in the top brackets who leaves the state, a task made feasible due to the fact that New York’s residency rules are notably straightforward.

 In short, the risk of a nonresident being audited for residency is low, except for those in specific high-risk categories (high income, a residency change shortly before a large liquidity event, marriage to a California spouse, work performed while physically present California for a significant amount of time, etc.).
 But unlike residency audits, 4600 Notices are issued by the bucketful.
 In 2019 over 430,000 4600 Notices were sent to nonfilers, according to FTB’s annual report to the legislature.
 Over half of these led to nonfilers filing a return.
 Not all of these taxpayers were nonresidents.
 But a large percentage were.
 Accordingly, the risk of receiving a 4600 Notice is high and somewhat indiscriminate compared to the risk of being audited for residency.
 The problem is, as discussed in this article, the 4600 Notice itself can increases the risk of a residency audit.